astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

      # Run command
      python -c "import os; from backend.minimal_app import app; port = int(os.environ.get('PORT', 8080)); app.run(host='0.0.0.0', port=port)"
      ```

+5. **Failed Health Checks**:
+   - The app has a `/health` endpoint that Digital Ocean uses for health checks
+   - Make sure the PORT environment variable is being handled correctly
+   - Check if there are firewall rules blocking the port
+   - Verify the application is actually running by checking the logs
+   - If using a custom command, make sure it binds to the correct port (the $PORT environment variable)

 For additional support, consult the project documentation or contact the development team.